 A mashed potato substitute that’s health conscious and free of butter and heavy cream.
 Cheesy Mashed Cauliflower is creamy, flavourful, and delicious without all of the calories and extra fat.
 The addition of fresh green onions adds a crisp, refreshing taste.
+A great side for any meal, but impressive and tasty enough for something special like Thanksgiving!

 CHEESY MASHED CAULIFLOWER